Generic Name: etidronate (E-ti-DROE-nate)

 - Follow the diet and exercise program given to you by your health care provider.
 Be sure that you are getting adequate calcium and vitamin D in your diet.
 Weight-bearing exercise may also be beneficial to increase the calcium density of bones.
 Consult your doctor or pharmacist for more information.

 - Didronel may cause bone jaw problems in some patients.
-Your risk may be greater if you have cancer, poor dental hygiene, or certain other conditions (eg, anemia, blood clotting problems, infections, dental problems).
+Your risk may be greater the longer you take Didronel or if you have cancer, poor dental hygiene, or certain other conditions (eg, anemia, blood clotting problems, infections, dental problems).
 Your risk may also be greater if you use certain medicines or therapies (eg, chemotherapy, corticosteroids, radiation).
 Talk to your doctor about having a dental exam before you start to use Didronel.
 Ask your doctor any questions you may have about dental treatment while you use Didronel.

 - Proper dental care is important while you are taking Didronel.
 Brush and floss your teeth and visit the dentist regularly.

 - Tell your doctor or dentist that you take Didronel before you receive any medical or dental care, emergency care, or surgery.